Biohazard Safety

 Bloodborne Pathogens Post Exposure Procedures for Students

-To report Information relating to an incident when bloodborne exposure is a possibility.
+To report information relating to an incident when exposure to bloodborne pathogens is a possibility, fill out one of the following forms.
 This form is to be used in place of the Individual's Report of Incident:

-If known, the person who's blood may be a source of occupational exposure (source individual) to other employees, should be identified and documented:
+If known, the person who's blood may be a source of occupational exposure (source individual) to other employees, should be identified and documented through one of the following forms:

-Supervisors should complete and return this form to Human Resources within 24 hours of the incident.
+Supervisors should complete and return one of the following forms to Human Resources within 24 hours of the incident:

 Bloodborne Pathogens Guidelines